San Juan de los Lagos: Socioeconomics

-Vendor offering sample of cajeta in San Juan.

 The municipality as a whole is ranked as having a medium level of socioeconomic marginalization.
 Of the 260 active communities, most are designated as having a medium or high level of marginalization.
 However, since the vast majority of the municipality's population lives in the city of San Juan de los Lagos proper, which has a low level of marginalization, the ameliorates the situation.
 As of 2010, there were 15,088 housing units in the municipality.
 Most housing is privately owned by its occupants, mostly with a poured concrete foundation and with walks of cinderblock, bricks or adobe.
 Roofs are mostly of poured concrete or vaults made with bricks.
 Basic services such as running water and electricity are available in about 90% of homes.

 Agriculture takes up about half of the municipality's territory, with most farmland privately owned.
 It employs about 22% of the working population.
 Principal crops are corn, beans and sorghum, with livestock consisting of meat and dairy cattle, oxen, pigs, sheep, goats and domestic fowl.
 There is also some fish farming producing catfish, carp and mojarra for local consumption.
 There is some exploitation of mesquite trees for wood.

 Mining and industry employ about 24% of the working population.
 Mining mostly consists of sandstone production for construction with some deposits of marble and other construction materials.
 Most industry consists of food processing, much of which is destined for sale to the tourist market.
 This is particularly true for the production and sale of cajeta or dulce de leche.
 This is a common traditional product as the Los Altos region is the fifth highest producer of dairy products in the country.
 Other products include ice, construction materials, ironworking, textiles and furniture.